ajaypanigrahi/ajaypanigrahi/README.md

 - 👋 Hi, I’m @ajaypanigrahi
-- 👀 I’m interested in serverless frameworks,kuberenetes and DevOps
+- 👀 I’m interested in serverless, event driven,kuberenetes and DevOps
-- 🌱 I’m currently learning Terraform
+- 🌱 I’m currently learning Terraform, Ranch
-- 💞️ I’m looking to collaborate on serverless frameworks,kuberenetes and DevOps
+- 💞️ I’m looking to collaborate on serverless,kuberenetes and DevOps
 - 📫 How to reach me ...

 <!---